Art-of-HDR-white

 Stray Light – Stray light is light in an optical system from a known or unknown source, which follows a path other than intended creating unwanted noise.
 This light will often set a working limit on the dynamic range of the system.

-Design Expertise, Process Know-How, and Manufacturing Capabilities are the three factors that have to come together when building lenses that have increased performance requirements for HDR and low stray light performance.
+Design Expertise, Process Know-How, and Manufacturing Capabilities are the three factors that must come together when building lenses that have increased performance requirements for HDR and low stray light performance.

 For a lens with n elements, the total number of images that sum up on the sensor is given by N = (2n)^2 – n The image formed on the sensor is therefore the sum of the expected image and many parasitic images.
 Each of them is modified, scaled, shifted, and attenuated version of the expected image.
 The formula does not include the effects of barrel, reflection of sensor, etc.